AustinDixon/radsim/README.md

 In the PPI plotter blocks, the "my_radar" line calls the radar class that compiles the algorithms.
 This line will need to be edited for the desired radar specifications.
 Specifically, radar location relative to origin, range max/min and resolution (step), azimuth max/min and resolution (step), elevation (zenith) max/min and resolution (step).

-Note that PPI plots currently only show winds accounting for U and V. The W component of the wind will be added shortly.
+W component of the wind is now accounted for in the calculations.